Southern United States: European colonization

+King Charles II of England granted the Charter of Carolina in 1663 for land south of the British Colony of Virginia and north of Spanish Florida.
+He granted the land to eight lords proprietor.
+Charles granted the land in return for their financial and political assistance in restoring him to the throne in 1660.
+The granted lands included all or part of the present-day U.S. states of North Carolina, Tennessee, South Carolina, Georgia, Alabama, Mississippi, and Florida.

 In the British colonies, immigration began in 1607 and continued until the outbreak of the Revolution in 1775.
 Settlers cleared land, built houses and outbuildings, and on their own farms.
 The Southern rich owned large plantations that dominated export agriculture and used slaves.
 Many were involved in the labor-intensive cultivation of tobacco, the first cash crop of Virginia.
 Tobacco exhausted the soil quickly, requiring that farmers regularly clear new fields.
 They used old fields as pasture, and for crops such as corn wheat, or allowed them to grow into woodlots.

 In the mid-to-late-18th century, large groups of Ulster Scots (later called the Scotch-Irish) and people from the Anglo-Scottish border region immigrated and settled in the back country of Appalachia and the Piedmont.
 They were the largest group of non-English immigrants from the British Isles before the American Revolution.
-In the 1980 Census, 34% of Southerners reported that they were of English ancestry; English was the largest reported European ancestry in every Southern state by a large margin.
+In the 1980 census, 34% of Southerners reported that they were of English ancestry.
+Except in Louisiana, where French is predominant, English was the largest reported European ancestry in every Southern state by a large margin.